malaskowski/aet-helm/README.md

 ## Improvements (help wanted)
 - [ ] upgrade ingress apiVersion
+- [ ] scale AET capacity with one property (currently you need to update number of browsers, collectors and queue settings)
 - [ ] prepare guide on how to install it on AWS/Azure/GCP